 Sending long URL in email can be a problem not only on AnGenMap, but also in

-common email communications, where the "clickable URL" may be truncated, or
+common email transports, where the "clickable URL" may be truncated, or some

-"recover" the URL by copy and paste to piece it back into one single line
+Often you can "recover" the URL by copy and paste to piece it back into one

-from multiple lines for your browser (be sure to take out all white spaces
+single line from multiple lines for your browser (be sure to take out all white

-if there are any).
-(Very rarely, on some old
+spaces if there are any).
+(Very rarely, on some

-browsers, you may need to manually change escaped URL codes back to what they
+old browsers, you may need to manually change escaped URL codes back to what

 '%7E' back to '~' sign, etc.